* In case of any delay in receiving the OTP, you may verify it later. Please proceed without verification.

 your Mobile -

-The city of Angul located at the heart of Odisha state is one of the most important commercial and industrial centers.
+The city of Angul located at the heart of Odisha is one of the most important commercial and industrial centers.
 Besides, it is also developing into a major tourist center, owing to its lush green forests and pleasant ambiance, abundant wildlife, and beautiful tourist attractions and scenic locations.
 Availability of utility services, well developed transport system, strategic location, pleasant climatic conditions and industrial development have contributed majorly to the progress and increasing popularity of this city.

 Brief History of Angul